yangyushi/FishPy/readme.md

 This is the code I wrote for my PhD project in university of Bristol.

 This is not meant to be used *easily* as I am the only contributer.
 I will work on making it more user-friendly but this is what I could do for now.
-Please [write me an email](mailto:yy17363@bristol.ac.uk?subject=Chatting%20about%20FishPy%20) if you are interested in anything related 3D tracking.
+Please [write me an email](mailto:yy17363@bristol.ac.uk?subject=Chatting%20about%20FishPy%20) if you are interested in using this code.

-IMHO, the package is good in terms of its following functions,
+IMHO, the package is *good* in terms of these feaures,

 1. Getting 2D coordinates and orientations of a large amount of fish from a 2D video.
-2. Considering the refraction of water, correctly re-construct 3D locations from *matched* 2D coordinates from different views.
+2. Reconstructing the 3D locations from *matched* 2D coordinates from multiple views (with water refraction correction).
 3. Implementing some useful function to link positions into trajectories.
-4. Calculating several correlation functions from the trajectories.
+4. Calculating some correlation functions from the trajectories.
 5. Fully automated scripts for above functions, being compatable with HPC.

 ## How to use the code